rockleona/salt-vault/README.md

-# Salt Vault - salted, self-menagement for all your passwords
+# Salt Vault - salted, self-management for all your passwords

-Salt Vault is a tool that can menage passwords, you can save your password in this tool, even using different kinds of encryption to protect them as well.
+Salt Vault is a tool that can manage passwords, you can save your password inside, even using different kinds of encryption to protect them as well.

 ## Todos